Category: Munchies

 Wes’s Tuna Dip (Thrill of Victory & the Agony of Defeat, Tempered by Food)

-I have actually been meaning to put the Hubster’s Tuna Dip recipe on 3jamigos for a long time.
-Tuna Dip is mandatory for every birthday party, impromptu gathering and of course, every 49er football game.
-Yep, Sunday is not Sunday unless there is a game on, a bowl of Tuna Dip and a giant bag of ridged potato chips.
+I have been meaning to put the Hubster’s Tuna Dip recipe on 3jamigos for a long time.
+Tuna Dip is mandatory for every birthday party, impromptu gathering, and of course, every 49ers football game.
+Yep, Sunday is not Sunday unless there is a game on, a bowl of tuna dip and a giant bag of ridged potato chips.

-By a stroke of good fortune, we are staying in New York for the month of February.
+By a stroke of good fortune, we are staying in New York for February.
 It is no secret that I am a city girl.
-I grew up in San Francisco and absolutely LOVE urban life.
+I grew up in San Francisco and LOVE urban life.
 To spend a month in New York is a dream.
-I’m convinced that NYC is one of the great cities of the world (after San Francisco of course, lol) and we have tried to take full of advantage of our time here.
-Even better, my kid lives here so we have been spending time with her, Sam and Moose.
+I’m convinced that NYC is one of the world’s great cities (after San Francisco of course, lol) and we are taking full advantage of our time here.
+Added bonus, my kid lives here so we have been spending time with her, Sam, and Moose.

 The High Line, NYC